Always take the scenic route

 BMW 1 Series Convertible

-The second convertible in this list is the super-stylish BMW 1 Series, of which you can find plenty of examples under £10,000.
+Another impressive convertible in this list is the super-stylish BMW 1 Series, of which you can pick up for a very reasonable price.

-It has a couple of obvious advantages over the MX-5, besides the desirable BMW badge.
+It has a couple of obvious advantages over the Mazda MX-5, besides the desirable BMW badge.

 Firstly, the rear seats give you the chance to bring two extra people along with you, and while rear leg room is tight, it's fine for children.
 If there's just two of you, the rear seats can double up as extra storage space.

 Another advantage is the choice of engines.
 There are both sporty petrol and economical diesels available on the used market, and choosing a diesel will mean fewer trips to the pumps.
 You'll find plenty of manual and automatic versions, too.

 Again, the Nissan Juke may not be a car you'd initially consider as the perfect road trip car but bear with us as we can easily justify its position on this list, the fact it's placed at number 10 is also just purely coincidence.